or...reasons to (not) be proud of your home state.

 thus, until recently, the american family association referred to this man as:

-in reprinting an associated press story about the gay from lexington, the american family's "news" site included this:
+Tyson Homosexualin reprinting an associated press story about the gay from lexington, the american family's "news" site included this:

 His time of 9.68 seconds at the U.S. Olympic trials Sunday doesn't count as a world record, because it was run with the help of a too-strong tailwind.
-Here's what does matter:
+Here's what does matter: Homosexual qualified for his first Summer Games team and served notice he's certainly someone to watch in Beijing.

 "It means a lot to me," the 25-year-old Homosexual said.
 "I'm glad my body could do it, because now I know I have it in me"